 A healthy Chocolate Swiss Cake Roll that is actually easy to roll, as well as vegan, dairy-free, egg-free, and gluten-free.
-Made with oat flour, using a cookie sheet, filled with a light cream, and topped with a glossy chocolate ganache.
+Easy to make using a cookie sheet, your own filling or mine, and topped with a glossy chocolate ganache.
 Check out my step by step video below and here!

 Swiss Cake Roll (Easy Trick)